domagalski/linux-video-streaming/README.md

 There's currently a market shortage in standard USB webcams due to current events causing many people to be working from home.
-I didn't manage to buy one before they all sold out.
-I have a few IP security apartments in my apartment, so I figured I'd try to repurpose one for usage with video conferencing as a proof-of-concept.
+I didn't manage to buy one before they all sold out, but I own a DSLR and I have a few IP security apartments in my apartment.
+I figured I'd try to use them for video conferencing as a proof-of-concept.

 I'm running Ubuntu 18.04.
 Instructions may differ for other distributions.